-Do you have a property in Metro Manila that you want to sell or lease out?
+Do you have a property that you want to sell or lease out?
 Let us offer our services to you.

 List with us and widen your property's market reach to sell/lease it faster.